 - Switch to P mode for the Inspire series

-- Switch to "Sport" for Mavic Air 2/2S, M3E, M3T
+- Switch to "Sport" for Mavic Air 2/2S, M3E, M3T, Matrice 4E/T

 You can also initiate a Return to Landing using the app's remote controller or home button.

-5. Help Promote a Strong Signal between Drone and Controller
+5. Help promote a strong signal between drone and controller

 Distance, physical barriers (e.g., a big building, a hill, a tree), and electromagnetic interference (e.g., power lines, reinforced concrete, or large metal objects) are the most common reasons your drone can disconnect from the controller's signal.